Ravuri-Jeetu/video-language-translator/README.md

 # VideoLanguageTranslation
-this a personal team project
+this a personal team project.